Search

 What foods and drinks contain glycerol?

-Because it is used to sweeten and to moisten, glycerol is found in a small quantities in many processed foods.
+Because it is used to sweeten and to moisten, glycerol is found in small quantities in many processed foods.
 Check your packet of tortilla wraps, chewing gum, cake icing or cereal bars – you can expect to find glycerol towards the bottom of the ingredients list, showing that a small amount of it has been used in that product.

 The FSA has released guidelines that relate specifically to slushy drinks, because of the levels of glycerol in some of these products and the way they are sometimes consumed.
 In some slushie drinks, glycerol is used both to create the slushy texture and to sweeten the drink, so can appear in relatively high levels compared to other foods and drinks.
 It can sometimes be sold as a ‘bottomless’ drink, particularly in family orientated venues, leading to high levels of consumption over short time periods.